 Solid stools:

-Put on rubber or latex gloves and, using paper towels, soak up as much waste as possible.
+Diarrhea: Put on rubber or latex gloves and, using paper towels, soak up as much waste as possible.
 Have a plastic trash bag at hand to dispose of soiled paper towels immediately.
-Spray a pet-accident product containing digesters or enzymes on the site, following all label instructions carefully.
-Be prepared to allow the product to work for several hours – even overnight, if necessary.
+Spray an appropriate cleaning product containing digesters or enzymes on the site, then blot to remove the major soil, following all label instructions carefully.
+Reapply as needed, then be prepared to allow the product to work for several hours — even overnight, if necessary.
 Depending on the instructions, you may need to follow up by disinfecting the spot.
 Don’t use household bleach as a disinfectant.
 Bleach will permanently remove color from almost all fabrics.
 Use white paper towels as instructed above to blot the area until dry.

 References listed above credit sources The Housekeeping Channel consulted for background or additional information.